llefranc/llefranc/README.md

 ### Hi, I'm Lucas 👋

-I'm an embedded developper who loves low level programming.
+- I'm a french embedded developper living in Paris
-I'm currently studying at 42 (level 20.04) !
+- I'm actually studying in 42 school (level 20.04)

-- Languages: C, C++, Shell script, Java, JavaScript.
+- I'm currently working on a heap memory allocator
-- Technologies: Gdb, Git, Linux, macOS, Android, Bluetooth, Docker, Kubernetes.
+- My favorite language is C

-:rocket: Currently working on a heap memory allocator
+- Looking for a passionate job where I can learn a lot !

 <!--